Brainhack-Donostia/brainhack-donostia.github.io/about.md

 **Lucía Manso**

-Co-chair fo BHD2022.
+Co-chair of BHD2022.
 PhD candidate @BCBL interested in the organization of neural networks, brain plasticity related to life changing events (learning a new language or even undergoing surgery) and computational neuroscience.
 When not at the lab she enjoys cooking and hiking.

 [See webpage](https://www.bcbl.eu/es/conocenos/equipo/luca-manso)